 - They will skew the percentiles of your performance results.

-- You may not be able to affect the performance of the third-party service.
+- You may be unable to affect the performance of the third-party service.

 - The load test may violate the terms-of-service contract that you have with the provider.

 Your k6 script can skip third-party requests in a few ways:

 - Edit the auto-generated k6 script, removing the requests one-by-one

 - Download a HAR file with only requests to the selected domains.

 In Chrome, you can use the DevTools Network Filter to select only particular domains.
 The Filter input accepts a Regex to match multiple domains.